 If you find a live mark that is similar to yours and is used on or in connection with goods or services that are related to your goods or services, consider changing your mark and doing a new clearance search.
 Otherwise, the USPTO may refuse to register your mark, or the owner of the other mark may take legal action if you apply for registration.

 Where to get help

 Interpreting your results can be complicated.
 There are many factors to consider in determining likelihood of confusion.
 We can’t advise you on how to do a clearance search for your mark, do one for you, or interpret your search results.
-However, a private trademark attorney can do all of these things and advise you throughout the application process.
+However, a private trademark attorney can do all of these things.
+If you are an applicant domiciled in the United States, you may file a trademark application on your own.
+However, you may wish to consider hiring a U.S.-licensed attorney to advise you throughout the application process.
+If you are a foreign-domiciled applicant, you must have a U.S.-licensed attorney represent you at the USPTO.
 See why hire a private trademark attorney to learn more about what an attorney can do for you and how to find one.